Off Topic: The Oldest and Newest AC/DC Vinyl Albums in the Ruby Collection

 While I have a number of other AC/DC albums on cassette tape and CDs, I only have one additional album from the band on vinyl record.
 That album is also AC/DC's 17th and latest studio album, Power Up (also titled PWR/UP in some collections).
 Similar to the Back in Black, this album is also a tribute album to Malcolm Young who died in 2017.

 Every track on Power Up is credited to Angus and Malcolm Young with Angus pulling most of the songs for the album from an archive of their unreleased songs.
 While the songs on this album have less history with fans, every one of them is recognizable as a classic AC/DC songs especially "Kick You When You're Down" and "Code Red".
-Power Up (Amazon affiliate link) is a great album to have in your collect.
+Power Up is a great album to have in your collect.

 If 40 years ago I had been asked by you if I would be still buying new albums by AC/DC released on vinyl in 2020, I would have laughed.
 I would then have replied back: Hell's bells, I think vinyl records and AC/DC will be long retired by then.
 Today, I'm so glad my opinion would be found invalid.